chesh27/RoboND-Rover-Project/README.md

 ![alt text][image_0]

-This project is modeled after the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html) and it will give you first hand experience with the three essential elements of robotics, which are perception, decision making and actuation.
-You will carry out this project in a simulator environment built with the Unity game engine.
+This project is modeled after the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html) and it outlines the three essential elements of robotics, which are perception, decision making and actuation.
+The project is carried out in a simulator environment built with the Unity game engine.
+The steps of the project and a description of the associated files are as follows:

+Training / Calibration
+1. Record training data in Training Mode of the simulator
+2. Test out the functions in the Jupyter Notebook provided in code > Rover_Project_Test_Notebook.ipynb
+3. Add impage processing functions to detect obstacles and samples of interest (color thresholding, perscpetive transform)
+4. Fill in the process_image() function with the appropriate image processing steps to go from raw images to rover-centric coordinates
+5. Convert rover-centric pixel values to world coordinates
+6. Use moviepy to process the images in the saved training dataset, video included in output > test_mapping2.mp4

+Autonomous Navigation / Mapping
+1. The perception_step() function within the perception.py script contains the image processing steps to create a map and update Rover() data similar to steps followed in process_image() in the notebook
+2. The decision_step() function within the decision.py script contains conditional statements that take into consideration the outputs of the perception_step() in deciding how to issue throttle, brake and steering commands
+3. Iterate on the perception and decision functions until rover does a reasonable job of navigating and mapping.

+Writeup.pdf contains step by step description of the implementation.
+Below is

 ## The Simulator
 The first step is to download the simulator build that's appropriate for your operating system.
 Here are the links for [Linux](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Linux_Roversim.zip), [Mac](	https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Mac_Roversim.zip), or [Windows](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Windows_Roversim.zip).